DeepakArora26/masco-ddl/README.md

 # Add runAlwaysTrue in the changeset.
 If you want to run a specific changeset always.
     <changeSet  id="MASCO-1-Create-Dummy-Table"  author="AroraD" runAlways="true">

-# Execute with mvn verify
+# Execution steps
-# To Execute the rollback use the below command.
+1. To Run the latest changes --> mvn verify
-mvn liquibase:rollback -Dliquibase.rollbackCount=X
+2. To rollback the changes   --> mvn liquibase:rollback -Dliquibase.rollbackCount=X
-Replace the X with number of changeset you want to rollback.
+Note - Replace the X with number of changeset you want to rollback.